 - Provide on-site and regional training in the following areas:

-- Gatekeeper Training- Also called suicide prevention ‘first aid’.
+- Gatekeeper Training — Also called suicide prevention "first aid".
 Just as anyone can learn CPR, people from many roles can learn to identify, respond to and get help for a person who may be at risk for suicide.
-On a college campus, training participants would include staff from any student services office, RAs, RDs, student advisors, campus ministry, campus police as well as students themselves.
-We use the following evidence based programs: ASIST, safeTALK, QPR and Campus Connect.
+On a college campus, training participants would include staff from any student services office, RA's, RD's, student advisors, campus ministry, campus police as well as students themselves.
+We use the following evidence based programs: ASIST, safeTALK, and Mental Health First Aid (MHFA).

 - Training for campus planners in the development, implementation and evaluation of a comprehensive plan.